ef3d0c3e/png_data/README.md

 # License

-NML is licensed under the GNU AGPL version 3 or later.
+png_data is licensed under the GNU AGPL version 3 or later.
 See [LICENSE.md](LICENSE.md) for more information.
 License for third-party dependencies can be accessed via `cargo license`